Privacy Policy³

 Individuals have the right to object to their data being used on grounds relating to their particular situation.
 We must cease processing unless:

-• We have legitimate grounds for processing which override the interests, rights and freedoms of the
+• We have legitimate grounds for processing which override the interests, rights, and freedoms of the individual

-• The processing relates to the establishment, exercise or defence of legal
+• The processing relates to the establishment, exercise, or defence of legal claims

 • The right to restrict automated profiling or decision making